gianni-rosato/svt-av1-psy/README.md

   - Run the sample application to encode: `./SvtAv1EncApp -i [in.yuv] -w [width] -h [height] -b [out.ivf]`
   - Sample application supports reading from pipe.
 E.g. `ffmpeg -i [input.mp4] -nostdin -f rawvideo -pix_fmt yuv420p - | ./SvtAv1EncApp -i stdin -n [number_of_frames_to_encode] -w [width] -h [height]`

+## How to evaluate by ready-to-run executables with docker

+Refer to the guide [here](https://github.com/OpenVisualCloud/Dockerfiles/blob/master/doc/svt.md#Evaluate-SVT).

 ## Demo features and limitations

 - **Multi-instance support:** The multi-instance functionality is a demo feature implemented in the SVT-AV1 Encoder sample application as an example of one sample application using multiple encoding libraries.
 Encoding using the multi-instance support is limited to only 6 simultaneous streams.
 For example two channels encoding on Windows: `SvtAV1EncApp.exe -nch 2 -c firstchannel.cfg secondchannel.cfg`